thindil/steamsky/README.md

 For detailed informations about modifying various game elements, see [MODDING.md](MODDING.md)

+## Contributing to project
+For detailed informations about contributing to project (bugs reporting, ideas propositions, code conduct, etc), see [CONTRIBUTING.md](CONTRIBUTING.md)

 That's all for now, as usual, probably I forgot about something important ;)